sushant097/Encrypt-and-Decrypt-/README.md

-# Here this is the basic Encrypt and Decrypt My project in java...
+# Here this is the basic Encrypt and Decryption in java.
+### ALl the main logic is that read the ASCII value of the each character of the string and shift (add) the ASCII value by the `key + extra value` and in decryption remove the extra value by the given `key + extra value ` to extract the original information.
-**In this project the interesting thing is that ->> Whole process is done without using the encrypt and decrypt in-built function of java. (all the code is used as self-logic)..**
+**In this project the interesting thing is that
+ Whole process is done without using the encrypt and decrypt in-built function of java. (all the code is used as self-logic)..**

 As, the function `String encryptcon(String mess,int code)`